-The Manager and the Investment Institution are affiliated with Affiliated Entities or other investment institutions that are managed by Affiliated Entities.
-ORIX Corporation holds 100% of the shares in Robeco Groep N.V.
-The management structure of Robeco Groep N.V., in which significant authority is assigned to its supervisory board, is such that ORIX Corporation does not have a meaningful say in or significant influence on the business policy of the Investment Institution.
+The Manager and the Investment Institution are affiliated with Affiliated Entities or Affiliated investment institutions that are managed by Affiliated Entities.
+The Manager is a 100% subsidiary of Robeco Holding B.V.
+The latter company is a wholly owned subsidiary of ORIX Corporation Europe N.V. which is wholly owned by ORIX Corporation.
+ORIX Corporation does not have a meaningful say in or significant influence on the business policy of the Manager.
+Go to the website at www.robeco.nl/riam for the relevant diagram.